Question & Answer #1

-If this sounds familiar, it’s because in the Save Our Bones Program I expand on the same concept.
+If this sounds familiar, it’s because in the Osteoporosis Reversal Program I expand on the same concept.
 I also explain why milk is a bad drink – especially for bone health.
 I’ve also devoted an entire chapter – Chapter 7 – to dispel the notion that doctors are always right.
 In it, I reveal shocking recommendations made by doctors in the past, that were later proven to be highly detrimental.

 So… got (anything but) milk?